 “We’ve flushed them out and they’re headed down valley using the paths near the edge of the cliff wall,” I reported.
 “There’s a berm along there which should provide them some cover.”

 “So they’re rushing right into an ambush we can set up?”
-Morgan added.
+Carter added.